pilcrowonpaper/arctic/docs/pages/providers/mercadopago.md

 ---
-title: "MercadoPago"
+title: "Mercado Pago"
 ---

-# MercadoPago
+# Mercado Pago

-OAuth 2.0 provider for MercadoPago.
+OAuth 2.0 provider for Mercado Pago.
+This client requires PKCE to be enabled in your application settings.

-Also see the [OAuth 2.0](/guides/oauth2) guide for confidential clients and the [OAuth 2.0 with PKCE](/guides/oauth2-pkce) guide for public clients.
+Also see the [OAuth 2.0 with PKCE](/guides/oauth2-pkce) guide.

 ## Initialization